Did You Know?

 Who do we serve?

 Growth Works Western Wayne CMO serves clients and families who reside in the Western Wayne area that have been referred by Third Judicial Circuit to receive case management and supervision.
 Since the inception of the Growth Works Western Wayne Care Management Organization (WWCMO), we have served approximately 9,850 youth and their families.
-We serve youth living in the 18 communities that make up the Conference of Western Wayne.
-Our current makeup of clients can be found below, split out by levels of probation (Level 1, Level 1.5 and Level 2 out-of-home placement) with the ability to drill down to see demographic makeup.
+We serve youth living in the 17 communities that make up the Conference of Western Wayne.
+Our current makeup of clients can be found below, split out by levels of probation (P1 community placement and P2 out-of-home placement) with the ability to drill down to see demographic makeup.

 How do we help?